 This game provides examples of:

 - Amusement Park of Doom: The Meanie Land Amusement Park is the first stage and the "secret" base of the Meanie Gang.

 - BFB: Saturn Bomberman's intro sequence is notable for including some truly GIGANTIC bombs being thrown at Bomberman that are several times his size.
 This doesn't stop him from grabbing and flinging one back to his assailants, but overshooting and having it fall into a volcano.
 Cue Mass "Oh, Crap!" over the next few seconds as the camera zooms out, the planet starts bulging, and then turns into a planet-sized Cartoon Bomb before exploding.

 - Damn You, Muscle Memory: Double-tapping the bomb button in Bomberman 64 or The Second Attack! does a stationary Bomb Kick.
 The very same action in Saturn Bomberman and some other 2D titles will Line Bomb instead, unless the player changes the control configuration.

-- Dragon Their Feet: The last boss of the game (well, story mode) isn't Mr. Meanie, but his minion Dr. Mechado.
+- Dragon Their Feet: The last boss of the story mode isn't Mr. Meanie, but his minion Dr. Mechado.

 - Giant Flyer: The boss of Dino World.

 - Humongous Mecha: Mr. Meanie jumps in a giant robot before his boss fight.

 - Long Runner: The online mode in North America is powered by NetLink, which enables players to dial each other directly.
 Because of this, the online mode is still available to this day, long after games such as Bomberman Online have shut down their servers.